-- Optional: Olive oil, paprika, and chopped parsley for garnish.
+- olive oil, paprika, and chopped parsley for garnish (optional)

-- Add the remaining ingredients (chickpeas, chickpea liquid, garlic, salt, and cumin) and blend until creamy (at least one full minute).
+- Add the remaining ingredients (chickpeas, chickpea brine, garlic, salt, and cumin) and blend until creamy (at least one full minute).

 - Plate in a serving bowl and using a spoon, spread some waves in the hummus.
 Drizzle with olive oil (optional) and garnish with paprika and chopped parsley.
 Enjoy!

 - This recipe is made without added oil in the hummus, although of course there is some oil in the tahini, even though it’s just ground up sesame seeds!

 Keywords: chickpeas, dip, garbanzo beans, hummus, mediterranean, middle eastern, sauce

 My dad has been making homemade hummus since I was a little kid, so he joined me to make a video showing how to make it!
 Enjoy!